frankycmpz/lyric-freq/README.md

 # Lastly...

-If there's any questions, feel free to shoot me a question.
+Feel free to use this code or to shoot me a question if there's any.